House of Xtravaganza: 1988 to 1994: Mainstream Recognition

 During his tenure as house father, Hector Crespo X. was highly influential within the ballroom community, producing numerous events as well as providing counsel and leadership for a younger generation of ballroom participants from many different houses.
 In 1994 DJ / music producer and House supporter Junior Vasquez released a house music single simply titled "X" which bore a dedication to Angie Xtravaganza on the label; the record remains a popular club anthem today.

 1994 to 2012: Ballroom Ambassadors and Community Activism

-Despite deep losses, the House of Xtravaganza has remained active within the ballroom scene and cultural life of New York City, with a steady flow of young and talented LGBTQ youth eager to be a part of the legendary ballroom family.
-(Membership in the House of Xtravaganza is based on a wide variety of criteria and is much coveted in the NYC ballroom and Latino LGBTQ community.)
 The loss of Mother Angie to AIDS at the young age of 28, along with the death of many other House members, prompted the Xtravaganzas to take a more visible role in the area of HIV/AIDS activism.
+Following these losses from the AIDS epidemic, hate-based violence, and other causes, the House of Xtravaganza remained active in the New York City ballroom scene, engaging in cultural and community activities.
 From 1994, this activism led to support and involvement in many HIV/AIDS benefits and organizations, often as featured performers or spokespersons, and remains a central activity for the House today.
+The well-established ballroom family continued to attract LGBTQ youth interested in membership, which is based on a number of criteria and is highly sought after in the local scene and among the Latino LGBTQ community.